 “It should be a fun day and knowing Romain as I do, I know he’ll want to give it his all as usual – I’d expect nothing less, not least as we’ve talked about making this happen for a long time now.”

-For Grosjean, the Mugello run will be a chance to close a personal chapter and an overdue farewell following the abrupt finish to his F1 career in Bahrain.
+For Grosjean, the Mugello run was a chance to close a personal chapter and an overdue farewell following the abrupt finish to his F1 career in Bahrain.

-“I’m incredibly grateful to Gene Haas and to Ayao Komatsu for inviting me to participate in the TPC at Mugello,” the Frenchman added.
+“I’m incredibly grateful to Gene Haas and to Ayao Komatsu for inviting me to participate in the TPC at Mugello,” the Frenchman said before the run.

 Romain Grosjean’s escape from his horrific Bahrain crash in 2020 had very little to do with luck.
 A series of safety features protected him at every stage.
 Here’s how they worked